asyrafjamil/coincompanion/README.md

   - **Rate Limiting**: To prevent abuse and maintain system stability, we’ll be introducing rate limits on API calls.
   - **Token-based Authentication**: For internal API calls, we’ll require secure tokens, ensuring that only authorized requests can access sensitive data and features.

 - **Smart Pagination for Scalability & Insight**:
   I am also working on implementing **pagination** to support viewing the full crypto history.

   Initially, I wanted to deliver the _entire history_ at once, but I quickly realized the scalability trade-offs that come with loading everything in bulk.
-Instead of compromising performance, we’re designing a service that balances _completeness with efficiency_.
+Instead of compromising performance, I am designing a service that balances _completeness with efficiency_.

   This includes: